DevP-ai/Android-Broadcast/README.md

 <b>Network Connectivity Changes:</b> Sent when the device's network connectivity changes, allowing apps to respond to changes in network status or availability.

 <b>Timezone Changes:</b> Sent when the device's timezone changes, allowing apps to adjust their behavior or update time-sensitive information.

+## Types of Broadcast:

+### Custom Broadcasts:
+Custom Broadcasts are app-specific messages that can be defined using a unique action string, sent using the sendBroadcast() method, and handled by a Broadcast Receiver to perform app-specific tasks.

+### Local Broadcasts:
+Local Broadcasts are used by an app to communicate with its own components, such as Activities, Services, and Broadcast Receivers, within the same process.
+These broadcasts are not sent outside of the app and are not visible to other apps or users.
+To send a Local Broadcast, an app creates an Intent object with a custom action string and any extra data it wants to include.
+The LocalBroadcastManager class is then used to send the Intent to all registered Broadcast Receivers within the same app's process.
+Local Broadcasts are useful for intra-app communication without exposing data to other apps or users.

+LocalBroadcastManager is a lightweight alternative to using Intents to communicate between components in your app.
+It has several benefits over using Intents, including improved performance and security.
+Since LocalBroadcastManager only broadcasts to components within your app, it is more efficient than using a global broadcast.
+Additionally, since broadcasts are not sent outside of your app, there is no risk of sensitive data being leaked.
+Finally, LocalBroadcastManager is easier to use than Intents, since you don't need to worry about creating Intents and handling Intent filters.

+### Ordered Broadcasts:
+Ordered Broadcasts are a type of Android broadcast that are processed in a specific order.
+They are sent to one receiver at a time, and the order in which they are received is determined by the priority of the receiver.
+The priority is set in the AndroidManifest.xml file, and the default priority is 0.
+Ordered Broadcasts can be used to ensure that a specific receiver processes a broadcast before any other receivers.
+This can be useful for situations where one receiver needs to perform a certain action before another receiver can proceed.